 A friend once told me and I quote “I know that you civil servant earn peanuts.
 I make lots of money from my employment and from my side business of selling cars.
 I sell at least one car every week.
 But even with all that, you are way richer than me. “

 “The reason I am holding this fund raiser is because the money I make is not enough.
 My one week old child has an ailment but doctors say she can’t be operated on until she is three months old.
 In the meantime I have to spend Kshs 10,000 every week on kidney dialysis until the girl is operated on.
+That is money God Almighty has saved you from spending.
+You are that much richer,” he continued.

 “Most people keep on seeing and believing how poor they are and yet they and their loved ones never get sick and they never lack food, a shelter over their heads and clothing.
 They never count these as blessings from God.
 If they enumerated how much other families spend on illness alone, they would discover how much God has blessed them with,” he continued.